 Sales Pipeline / Opportunity Tracking

-Best for increasing the accuracy of your sales forecasting and setting actionable sales goals
+Best for optimizing sales effectiveness, increasing the accuracy of your sales forecasting, and setting actionable sales goals

-Another important category of sales data to regularly monitor revolves around opportunities.
-Both opportunities that may be present within your pipeline as well as opportunities to make improvements in your sales processes.
+Another important category of sales activity to regularly monitor revolves around opportunities.
+Both opportunities that may be present within your pipeline at different stages as well as opportunities to make improvements in your sales processes.